jaredar1232/FEC-Service-Jared/README.md

 ## Usage

-> This is the reviews module for my teams nike mock up
+> This is the reviews module for my teams nike mock up and should be added to the Services folder in the proxy.
+For proper pathing this folder should be named "FEC-Service-Jared"

 ## Requirements